sealerio/basefs/README.md

 ### default build

-this is will build two CloudImage named "kubernetes:v1.22.8" with calico as CNI plugin and "kubernetes:v1.22.8--alpine" without CNI plugin. and both have two platform: amd64 and arm64 platform. that means you got four CloudImages at the same time.
+this is will build the CloudImage named "kubernetes:v1.22.8" without CNI plugin. and both have two platform: amd64 and arm64 platform. that means you got four CloudImages at the same time.

 ```shell
 auto-build v1.22.8